Go to the table of contents.

 -a allexport Mark variables which are modified or created for export.

-unless the command that fails is part of an until or while loop, part of an
+the command that fails is part of a

 -f noglob file name generation (globbing) is disabled.